Steven-J-Blair/pimp-daddy-readme-generator/README.md

 # pimp-daddy-readme-generator

 ## Description
-A JavaScript project to build a slick web app.
+A JavaScript project to build a slick web app that generates README.md files.

 ## Installation
 Clone the repo: